 An environmental conservation group is asked to plant vegetation on existing sand dunes in South Florida to reduce the erosion of the dunes.
 Group members must decide which vegetation is best to plant.

 Teen Cell Phone Plans:

-The purpose of this lesson is to solve real-world and mathematical problems using ratio and rate reasoning.
-Students will also use equivalent forms of decimals, percent applications to solve problems.
+In this Model Eliciting Activity, MEA, the purpose of this lesson is to solve real-world and mathematical problems.
+Students will also use operations with multi-digit decimals to solve problems.
 They will write arguments to support claims with clear reasons and relevant evidence.
 Students will engage effectively in a range of collaborative discussions.

-The purpose of this lesson is to provide students with the opportunity to solve real-world and mathematical problems using add, subtraction, multiply, and divide multi-digit decimals using the standard algorithm for each operation.
+In this Model Eliciting Activity, MEA, the purpose of this lesson is to provide students with the opportunity to solve real-world problems using addition, subtraction, multiplication, and division of multi-digit decimals.
 They will write arguments to support claims with clear reasons and relevant evidence.
 Engage effectively in a range of collaborative discussions.